sonata-project/SonataAdminBundle/Resources/doc/reference/dashboard.rst

 There are several ways in which you can configure these groups.

 By default the admins are ordered the way you defined them.
-With the setting ``sort_admins`` groups and admins will be orderd by their respective label with a fallback to the admin id.
+With the setting ``sort_admins`` groups and admins will be ordered by their respective label with a fallback to the admin id.

 Using the ``Admin`` service declaration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^